mcneel/developer.rhino3d.com/content/en/guides/eto/view-and-data/bindings-explained/_index.md

 The View Model needs to notify the UI when it is changed.
-We do this by implimenting `INotifyPropertyChanged` on the View Model, and expanding the properties.
+We do this by implementing `INotifyPropertyChanged` on the View Model, and expanding the properties.

 ``` cs
 public class ViewModel : INotifyPropertyChanged